j-rock/tutte-your-stuff/README.md

 ```

 While you're inside the program, press:
-* a and d to rotate the graph
+* A and D to rotate the graph
-* <- and -> arrow keys to switch graphs
+* Left and Right arrow keys to switch graphs
+* Up and Down arrow keys to switch planarization methods
-* space bar to make a single iteration
+* Space bar to make a single iteration
-* return to make the graph automatically iterate.
+* Return to make the graph autonomously iterate